Top E-commerce Marketing Strategy Fails and How to Avoid Them

 3. Having No Content Marketing Plan

 Content is one of the most essential parts of any e-commerce marketing strategy.
-You can not only upload consumer goods or products like custom portraits or other types of artwork without descriptions or reviews, or any content that will possibly attract customers.
+You can upload consumer goods or products like custom portraits or other types of artwork without descriptions, reviews, or any content that will possibly attract customers.
 Content is that one hook that gets the fish for sure.
 Having no content means failure is almost guaranteed.

 4. Not Knowing Your Customers

 Not researching your customers is a big mistake for e-commerce businesses.
 Just like any other person in the market who wishes to sell something, you also need to research the needs and requirements of your customers.
 Why do you think anyone uses anything at all?
-Well, sometimes there is a need and other times the need was created, therefore, research is the key.
+Well, sometimes there is a need, and other times the need is created.
+Therefore, research is the key.
 A solid understanding of your customer base means you can tailor your content in a way that is relevant to your audience.

 Not sure who your customer is?
 Start by asking these questions: